GriffithUniLibrary/redcap-intro-superseded/content/1-intro.md

 4. Set the purpose to “Practice/Just for fun”.
 5. Click Create Project.

+{% endcapture %}
+{% include card.html header="Create a new project" text=createnew %}

 ## Setting up

-The simplest way to get set up is to work down through each stage in the Project Setup tab.
+> The simplest way to get set up is to work down through each stage in the Project Setup tab.

-## Main project settings
+{% capture projectsettings %}

 **Turn on surveys for your project**